 - Voluntary organisations are free to re-use the newsletter electronically whole or in parts, but we ask those who do this regularly (or in print form) to take out a licence – details above.
 Please include a note along the lines of ‘sourced from VolResource email newsletter, see voluntarynews.org.uk’ alongside any re-used material.

 - Commercial organisations, consultants etc. should contact us if they want to reproduce material or circulate the newsletter.

 If your intended use of the newsletter doesn’t fit with those described, or if in any doubt, please contact us.
 It shouldn’t take long to clarify.

 User information and abuse

 Email addresses which cause newsletter mailings to ‘bounce’ may be deleted without further notice or refund.
-Unless this happens on sign up, it will usually take several bounces for the mailing system to act, so please unsubscribe if the newsletter is no longer required e.g. because someone has moved on.
+Unless this happens on sign up, it will usually take several bounces for an address to be de-activated at this end.
+Please unsubscribe if the newsletter is no longer required e.g. because someone has moved on.